saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

   java -jar virtual-usb-client.jar connect --sessionId d03a1b81-158d-4bb4-bcc9-074e43dd8465 ---username john.smith --accessKey ab015c1e-xxxx-xxxx-xxxx-xxxxxxxxxxxx
   ```

-  > **NOTE:** Option 1 is recommended for the following reasons:
+  > **NOTE:** Method 1 is recommended for the following reasons:
-  > - All menu options to control the device are available with option 1 and **NOT** with option 2
+  > - All menu options to control the device are available with Method 1 and **NOT** with Method 2.
-  > - Interactions/gestures on a session started with iOS devices are much **faster** in comparison to option 2.
+  > - Interactions and gestures on an iOS device session are much faster in comparison to Method 2.

   If your vUSB test session launch is successful, you'll see a success message:
   <Tabs